|Cause of Death||Age||Burial Location||President Grave #|

 * One affair that defined McKinley's presidency was the Spanish-American War.
 The conflict, which started in April of 1898, had been long in the making.
 Americans were well aware of how Spain was treating Cuba, which borders the United States.
 The U.S. ordered Spain to cease what it was doing, but to no avail.
 In February of 1898, the USS Maine, a U.S. battleship that had been stationed off of Havana, mysteriously exploded.
 Thinking that the vessel was sabotaged by the Spanish, relations between the two countries grew tenser and tenser until war was final declared.
 Within four short months, the United States would end up victorious.

-* William McKinley was unfortunate enough to become the third president of the United States to be assassinated.
-In September of 1901, the president traveled to Buffalo, New York, the location of the Pan-American Exposition.
+* In September 1901, the president traveled to Buffalo, New York, the location of the Pan-American Exposition.
 On the 5th, McKinley delivered what would be his last speech.
 The next day, after a brief visit to Niagara Falls, McKinley returned to Buffalo.
 In the afternoon, he entered the Temple of Music, a building built specifically for the exposition.
 Despite warnings from his personal secretary, McKinley opted to greet the public as planned.
 At 4:07 p.m., a man with a bandaged hand stepped forward.
 As the president stretched his arm out, the man slapped it away and shot him.
 After he fired two shots, the gunman was subdued.
 As his captors began to beat the assailant, the wounded president selflessly said, "Don't let them hurt him!"
 McKinley was taken to the home of John Milburn, the president of the exposition.
 There, McKinley's condition improved greatly, and it was believed that he would make a full recovery.
 After a few days, he was allowed to eat solid food, but gangrene had set in and took control of the president.
 He declined very rapidly thereafter, dying in the early hours of September 14th.
 Anarchist Leon Czolgosz, the gunman who had concealed the weapon in his bandage, was executed the following month.

 First Lady: Ida Saxton McKinley